ritobanrc/grade11/ush/ap_review.md

 7. D 8.
 A 9.
 B 10.
 A Chapter 15 1.
 E 2.
 A 3.
 C 4.
 C 5.
 D 6.
 E 7.
 B 8.
 D 9.
 B 10.
 A Chapter 16 1.
 B 2.
 E 3.
 D 4.
 C 5.
 B 6.
 D 7.
 B 8.
 C

+# The sections from Foner I still need to read
+* A House Divided
+    - Rise of the Republican Party
+    - The Emergence of Lincoln
+    - The Impending Crisis
+* The Civil War
+    - The First Modern War
+    - The Coming of Empancipation
+    - The Second Americna Revolution
+    - The Confederation Nation
+    - Turning Points
+    - Rehearsals for Reconstruction
+* Reconstruction
+    - The Meaning of Freedom
+    - The Making of Radical Reconstruction
+    - Radical Reconstruction in the South
+    - The Overthrow of Reconstruction
+* The Cold War
+    * The Cold War and the Idea of Freedom
+    * The Truman Presidency
+    * The Anticommunist Crusade
+* An Affluent Society
+    - The Golden Age
+    - The Eisenhower Era
+    - The Freedom Movement
+    - Election of 1960
+* The Sixties
+    - The Freedom Movement
+    - The Kennedy Years
+    - Lyndon Johnson's Presidency
+    - The Changing Black Movement
+    - Vietnam and the New Left
+    - The New Movement and Rights Revolution
+    - 1968